Dr.Fill: Algorithm

 As described by Ginsberg, Dr.Fill works by converting a crossword to a weighted constraint satisfaction problem and then attempting to maximize the probability that the fill is correct.
-Probabilities for individual words or phrases in the puzzle are computed using relatively simple statistical techniques based on features such as previous appearances of the clue, number of Google hits for the fill, and so on.
-In doing this, Dr.Fill is attempting to solve a problem similar to that tackled by the Jeopardy!-playing program Watson; Dr.Fill runs on a laptop instead of a supercomputer and Ginsberg remarks that Watson is far more effective than Dr.Fill at solving this portion of the problem.
+Probabilities for individual words or phrases are computed with statistical techniques based on features such as prior appearances of the clue and the number of Google hits for the fill.
+In this respect Dr.Fill tackles a problem similar to the one solved by the Jeopardy!-playing program Watson.
+It runs on a laptop rather than a supercomputer, and Ginsberg remarks that Watson is far more effective at this part of the task.
 Instead of computational horsepower, Dr.Fill relies on the constraints provided by crossing words to refine its answers.

-A variety of techniques from artificial intelligence are applied to attempt to find the most likely fill.
-These include a small amount of lookahead, limited discrepancy search, and postprocessing.
-Ginsberg remarks that postprocessing was chosen over branch and bound because the two techniques are mutually incompatible and postprocessing was found to be more effective in this domain.
+A variety of artificial intelligence techniques are applied to find the most likely fill, including a small amount of lookahead, limited discrepancy search, and postprocessing.
+Ginsberg chose postprocessing over branch and bound because the two techniques are mutually incompatible and postprocessing proved more effective in this domain.

+Following Dr.Fill's retirement, later research explored solving crossword clues directly with large language models instead of an explicit constraint-satisfaction search, reporting competitive results without a dedicated grid-search algorithm.